-S Reporting and elf-Assessment Requirements High-level Summary of Bank's Response Reference(s)/ Link(s) to Relevant Information 2.2 Target setting In 2022, we continued to disclose our measurable indicators to track sustainability progress.
+Reporting and Self-Assessment Requirements High-level Summary of Bank's Response Reference(s)/ Link(s) to Relevant Information 2.2 Target setting In 2022, we continued to disclose our measurable indicators to track sustainability progress.
 We have set a number of measurable targets/ commitments to be achieved by 2024 and beyond.
 Key targets include: Our Scorecard: Pages 26 to 28 Net zero scope 1 and 2 GHG emissions in our operations by 2030 Net Zero GHG by 2050 (including scope 3 and financed emissions) Set 2030 Paris-aligned targets for nine sectors by 2024 Mobilise RM60 billion of sustainable finance by 2024 Invest RM150 million in local communities from 2021 to 2025 Task Force On Climate-Related Disclosures: Pages 68 to 70 In 2022, we set Paris Aligned sector targets for thermal coal mining and cement.
-By 2030, we aim to: • Halve our financing and investment exposure to the thermal coal mining sector, as an interim target to eventually phase out coal from our portfolio by 2040. • Reduce the physical intensity of financing clients in the cement sector by 36% from 0.72 to 0.46 tCO2e/t cement produced.
-Stat ement on fulfilment : of the requirements regarding principle 2.2: Target Setting ideı pos ntified baseline ye itive impacts and d published targets on most key areas of material positive and negative in ears for measurement of progress.
-These targets have been developed to a endeavour to minimise negative impacts. maximise potential 2.3 Plans for target implementation and monitoring Our Sustainability Roadmap 2019-2024 outlines our near-term objectives and longer-term goals and commitments to raise awareness, build capacity and achieve impact.
-Our plans are underpinned by the targets laid out in our Sustainability Roadmap: Page 25 Sustainability Scorecard.
-Governance Of Sustainability: Target Alignment: These targets align with national priorities, the UN SDGs and industry benchmarks.
-The targets are discussed with business units and Pages 41 to 43 enabling functions and the Group Sustainability Council, Group Transformation Committee, Group Sustainability and Governance Committee, and Board to ensure that they are relevant and to achieve a balance of reach and Our Scorecard: Pages 26 to 28 practicality.
-Our Net Zero 2050 Strategy and Task Implementation: Implementation is undertaken by Group Sustainability in partnership with business units and enablers, and is monitored by the Board, the Group Sustainability and Governance Board Committee (GSGC), the Group Transformation Committee (GTC), as well as the Group Sustainability Council Force On Climate- Related Disclosures: Pages 60, 68 to 70 (GSC).
-Governance and Risk: Page 43 We have a performance-based remuneration system that is based on a collective sustainability scorecard containing KPIs that must be achieved within pre-determined timeframes as guided by our sustainability objectives.
+By 2030, we aim to: Halve our financing and investment exposure to the thermal coal mining sector, as an interim target to eventually phase out coal from our portfolio by 2040.
+Reduce the physical intensity of financing clients in the cement sector by 36% from 0.72 to 0.46 tCO2e/t cement produced.
+Statement on fulfilmen t of the requirements regarding principle 2.2: Target Setting The Bank has set and published targets on most key areas of material positive and negative impacts and identified baseline years for measurement of progress.
+These targets have been developed to maximise potential positive impacts and endeavour to minimise negative impacts.
+2.3 Plans for target implementation and monitoring Our Sustainability Roadmap 2019-2024 outlines our near-term objectives and longer-term goals and commitments to raise awareness, build capacity and achieve impact.
+Our plans are underpinned by the targets laid out in our Sustainability Scorecard.
+Sustainability Roadmap: Page 25 Governance Of Sustainability: Target Alignment: These targets align with national priorities, the UN SDGs and industry benchmarks.
+The targets are discussed with business units and enabling functions and the Group Sustainability Council, Group Transformation Committee, Group Sustainability and Governance Committee, and Board to ensure that they are relevant and to achieve a balance of reach and practicality.
+Pages 41 to 43 Our Scorecard: Pages 26 to 28 Our Net Zero 2050 Strategy and Task Implementation: Implementation is undertaken by Group Sustainability in partnership with business units and enablers, and is monitored by the Board, the Group Sustainability and Governance Board Committee (GSGC), the Group Transformation Committee (GTC), as well as the Group Sustainability Council (GSC).
+Force On Climate- Related Disclosures: Pages 60, 68 to 70 Governance and Risk: Page 43 We have a performance-based remuneration system that is based on a collective sustainability scorecard containing KPIs that must be achieved within pre-determined timeframes as guided by our sustainability objectives.
 The performance of the Group is measured against these KPIs, and the scorecard is used to assess and report progress to our governing committees.
 Statement of Assurance: Pages 174 to 178